 UNC Pembroke: There’s an app for that!

-Thanks to an advanced programming class and Dr. Charles Lillie, UNCP has several useful software applications that can be used with Apple’s popular iPhones or iPod Touch devices.
+Thanks to an advanced programming class and Dr. Charles Lillie, UNCP has several useful software applications for Apple’s popular iPhones or iPod Touch devices.

 Seated from left are: Carlos Townsend, Elizabeth Monroe and Angelica Johnson.
 Standing from left: Dr. Lillie, Quan Cohen, Chris Moore, Cassie Manis, Antenh Kibret, Ashlee Jacobs, Michael Jurgensen and William Mock.
 Not pictured is John Davis.